 “Consistent with the Dodd-Frank Act’s mandate of fair access to financial services and since at least 2014, the OCC has repeatedly stated that while banks are not obligated to offer any particular financial benefit to their customers, they must make the services they do offer available to all customers except to the extent that risk factors particular to an individual customer dictate otherwise.

-The “Fair Access to Financial Services” proposal seeks provide a better way to evaluate the risk of certain businesses like fintechs, exchanges, payment protocols, lending and custody services, etc.
+The “Fair Access to Financial Services” proposal seeks to provide a better way to evaluate the risk of certain businesses like fintech, exchanges, payment protocols, lending and custody services, etc.

 In order to ensure that banks provide customers with fair access to financial services, and consistent with longstanding OCC policy, a bank’s decision not to serve a particular customer must be based on an individual risk management decision about that individual customer, not on the fact that the customer operates in an industry subject to a broad categorical exclusion created by the bank